What Is a UCC Filing?

 UCC filings are typically placed on the most common assets used for collateral: real estate and business equipment.
 But while business lenders can legally place UCC filings on virtually any type of business asset, most US states prohibit creditors from literally taking everything the borrower has.
-Even if the borrower defaulted or went bankrupt, they would still be able to keep certain pieces of equipment or a certain amount of their retirement savings.
+Even if the borrower defaulted or went bankrupt, they would still keep certain pieces of equipment or a certain amount of their retirement savings.

 Since each state has its own UCC filing laws, it is advised to research the laws in your business’s home state before agreeing to a business loan that requires a UCC filing.

 Many business loans have been denied due to existing UCC filings with another business lender.
 The borrower may have forgotten about the aforementioned five-year rule.
 Maybe the business lender neglected to terminate the filing once the debt was paid back in full.
 So, after making your last loan payment, you should make sure your business lender terminates the filing.
 Some business lenders will not automatically terminate the filing after the debt is paid off.
 They will only do so after being contacted by the borrower, even after five years have passed.

 The various risks illustrated in this guide suggest that you should steer clear of UCC filings at all costs.
 Yes, the average borrower would prefer to have fewer things to worry about while paying off debt.
 But UCC filings are often required by business lenders that offer high borrowing amounts, favorable terms, and low interest rates.
-This requirement should not stop you from taking advantage of opportunities that you worked so hard to qualify for.
-As long as you pay off your loan on time and monitor the status of UCC filings against your business, you probably won’t be giving up any business or personal assets.
-All in all, UCC filings are just another reason to make sure you know what you’re getting into before accepting a small business loan.
+This requirement should not stop you from taking advantage of opportunities you worked so hard to qualify for.
+As long as you pay off your loan on time and monitor UCC filings’ status against your business, you probably won’t be giving up any business or personal assets.
+Overall, UCC filings are just another reason to make sure you know what you’re getting into before accepting a small business loan.